Correlations of the von Mangoldt and higher divisor functions I. Long shift ranges: Introduction

 \subsection{Acknowledgments}

 KM was supported by Academy of Finland grant no. 285894.
 MR was supported by a NSERC Discovery Grant, the CRC program and a Sloan fellowship.
 TT was supported by a Simons Investigator grant, the James and Carol Collins Chair, the Mathematical Analysis \& Application Research Fund Endowment, and by NSF grant DMS-1266164.
 We are indebted to Yuta Suzuki for a reference and for pointing out a gap in the proof of Proposition \ref{spe} in an earlier version of the paper.
-We also thank Sary Drappeau for comments on the introduction.
+We also thank Sary Drappeau and Karin Halupczok for comments on the introduction and the referee for a careful reading of the paper.

 Part of this paper was written while the authors were in residence at MSRI in Spring 2017, which is supported by NSF grant DMS-1440140.